Blacksheep909/SpotMicroESP32/electronics/README.md

    ![SpotMicroESP32](https://github.com/Blacksheep909/SpotMicroESP32/blob/master/electronics/Images/image.png)
    - The schematic provides a complete wiring overview, detailing connections between the ESP32, sensors, motor drivers, and other peripherals.

-   ## It is updated from the original schematic as two of the I2C were moved to accomodate the ESP32 DevKitC V4.
+   ## This schematic is updated from the original schematic as two of the I2C were moved to accomodate the ESP32 DevKitC V4.

 ### SERVO DRIVER - PCA9685 ###